schnes4/gssh/README.md

 ## Usage

 All available configurations are available in the `SSHOptions` struct.
-The struct covers all configurations which are necessary for my use cases.
+The struct covers all configurations which are necessary for my current use cases.
 Feel free to contribute to the wrapper!

 To execute the ssh process call the `Run()` method.